 Obama's doing $34,000 a plate fundraising dinners and then imploring money to get out of politics a day later.
 Sure, it's good theater to watch Warren put him on the hotspot but she'd never publicly go after the person who could actually launch an investigation: Lynch has always been a stooge.

 ― Brevs Mekis (dandydonweiner), Wednesday, 21 September 2016 15:53 (nine months ago) Permalink

 Wells Fargo has multiple ex-cabinet members on its Board.
 Get politics out of money is more like it.

-― the last famous person you were surprised to discover was actually (man alive), Wednesday, 21 September 2016 16:10 (eight months ago) Permalink
+― the last famous person you were surprised to discover was actually (man alive), Wednesday, 21 September 2016 16:10 (nine months ago) Permalink

 the amount of money involved in this huge fraud....
 2.6 million dollars.

 ― Gatemouth, Wednesday, 21 September 2016 16:14 (nine months ago) Permalink

 Does that include the lost wages for all of the people WFB threw under the bus?